AShadedBlobfish/yt-audio-extract/README.md

 A python script for Linux designed to make the process of downloading large amounts of videos with yt-dlp easier.

-The script can take a link to a video or playlist as input and pass the arguments to yt-dlp, as well as renaming the files afterwards to be the same as the video's title.
+The script can take a link to a video or playlist as input and pass the arguments to yt-dlp, as well as renaming the files afterwards to be the same as the video's title (Removing the video ID added automatically by yt-dlp).
 It can also take a file containing links to videos or playlists and pass each link to yt-dlp iteratively for efficient mass downloading.

 ## Dependencies